Crowell Hilaka

 Richfield purchased the former Crowell Hilaka property in 2015 with the help of a Clean Ohio grant from the Ohio Public Works Commission.
 According to the terms of the grant, certain areas of the property were partitioned off for additional protection and restrictions.
 The land around Seely Cabin was part of the Clean Ohio Zone, and the understanding was that the cabin would have to be torn down.

-In the spring of 2017, the Commission received some complaints about the administration of the property.
-They sent an an inspector to tour the grounds.
-When the inspector was told that Seely Cabin was slated for demolition, she suggested that it be saved as an open pavilion since it's location overlooking Lake Linnea and its beautiful and historic fireplaces would be a benefit to the citizens of Ohio. place be preserved as an open pavilion.
+In the spring of 2017,the Commission received a complaint that the Clean Ohio agreement was not being honored, based on the continued existence of Seely.
+An inspector was sent to tour the grounds.
+When the inspector was told that Seely Cabin was slated for demolition, she suggested that instead, it should be saved as an open pavilion since its location overlooking Lake Linnea, and its beautiful and historic fireplaces would be a benefit to the citizens of Ohio.
 This finding was documented in a letter from the Ohio Public Works Commission to the RJRD.

 Conversion of Seely from Cabin to open shelter began on August 26, 2017 with the removal of windows, interior paneling, stove, and ductwork.